 Will Your Car Choice Affect Your Premium in West Virginia?

-College student in Vermont who drive a minivan cost less to insure on a family premium than those who drive a sports car — a reflection of the lower risk to insurers.
+College students in West Virginia who drive a minivan cost less to insure on a family premium than those who drive a sports car — a reflection of the lower risk to insurers.

 2014 Mustang GTs (2)$4,097